BlackyProject/RecreatedSnake/README.md

 - Scoreboard.

 # Known Issues
-- occasionally the screen begins to flicker.
+- occasionally the screen begins to flicker. <- I think this one is Unfixable :c